-Prob The current SLP problem. nSLPTol Tolerance set for which values are to be changed.
-A zero value for $nSLPTol$ will create a new set.
-Status Address of an integer holding a bitmap describing which tolerances are active in this set.
-See below for the settings.
-Tols Array of 9 double precision values holding the values for the corresponding tolerances.
+This function is deprecated and may be removed in future releases.
+Add or change a set of convergence tolerances used for SLP variables prob The current SLP problem. tolset Tolerance set for which values are to be changed.
+A zero value for tolset will create a new set. status Address of an integer holding a bitmap describing which tolerances are active in this set See below for the settings. tols Array of 9 double precision values holding the values for the corresponding tolerances.